 - Overweight dogs have extra layers of insulation that trap heat and restrict their panting.

 At What Temperature Do Dogs Get Heat Stroke?

 Heat stroke happens when the animal’s internal cooling system can no longer compensate for environmental temperature.
 A pet’s normal temperature is 100.5-102.5º F and heat stroke can cause temperatures to rise rapidly up to 104-110º F in as little as 15 minutes causing brain damage or death.

 Signs of Heat Stroke in Dogs

-Watch your pet for excessive panting and salivation, anxiety, disorientation, weakness, fever, and rapid heartbeat.
-These are all signs of heat stroke.
-Heat stroke can be fatal if it’s left untreated, so move your pet to an air-conditioned or shaded area.
-Then apply ice packs or cold towels to his head, neck and chest.
+Dog heat stroke symptoms include excessive panting and salivation, anxiety, disorientation, weakness, fever, and rapid heartbeat.
+These are all signs of heat stroke in dogs.
+Heat stroke can be fatal if it’s left untreated, so if you have a dog overheating, move your pet to an air-conditioned or shaded area.
+Then apply ice packs or cold towels to his head, neck and inside the back legs in the groin region.
 Immersion in a cool (not cold) bath can also help lower his body temperature.
 Contact your veterinarian as soon as possible.
-He may administer IV fluids to counteract shock and fluid loss or give medication to prevent brain damage.
+Your vet may administer IV fluids to counteract shock and fluid loss or give medication to prevent brain damage.

 - Keep walks to a gentle pace.